rehierl/node-tree-outliner/3-3-0-design-4.md

 As mentioned earlier, and without the ability to limit a section's scope, a tree's last subsequent node would have to be associated with all the known sections.
-Obviously, authors need the means to tell an algorithm when it is longer allowed to associate any nodes with a given section.
-Once these kind of statements are detected, an algorithm must mark the corresponding section, or multiples thereof, from being "open" as being "closed".
+Obviously, authors need the means to tell an algorithm when it is no longer allowed to associate any nodes with a given section.
+Once these kind of statements are detected, an algorithm must mark the corresponding section, or multiples thereof, as being "closed".

-Consequently, and at any given point of time in an algorithm's process, the set of known sections contains sections that are "initialized", "open" or "closed".
-Because of that, the set of known sections `S` can be split up into three disjunct sets of sections (with each set containing only those sections that are marked with the corresponding state):
+Consequently, and at any given point in time, any section within the set of known sections are "initialized", "open" or "closed".
+Because of that, the set of known sections `S` can be broken apart into three disjunct sets of sections (with each set containing only those sections that are marked with the corresponding state):

 * the set of initialized sections `IS`
 * the set of open sections `OS`
 * the set of closed sections `CS`.

-With regards to associations, a section's "initialized" and "closed" state,
+With regards to associations, a section's "initialized" and "closed" states appear to be semantically equivalent, because no associations are allowed for as long as a section's state is not "open".

 <!-- ======================================================================= -->
 ## available events